 Prompt template:

-You are summarising the following document.
+You are summarizing the following document.
 Your task is to accurately represent only the information contained in this document.
 Do not infer, extrapolate, or add context not explicitly stated in the source.

 Follow these rules strictly:

-3. If a chart or graph is referenced, describe only what is explicitly labelled — do not interpret trends unless the document states them.
+- If a chart or graph is referenced, describe only what is explicitly labelled.
+Do not interpret trends unless the document states them.

 Document: [paste or attach source and give the file name here]